aadamss/Poker-Hand-Strength-Evaluator/README.md

 Make sure that you are in the correct foler level to reach the `.sh` files.\
 To install the needed prequesites run the `./prepare.sh` shell script.\
-To run the program with a given txt file run the `./run.sh` shell script with an input file:\
+To run the program with a given `txt` file run the `./run.sh` shell script with an input file:\
 `./run.sh < test-cases.txt > solutions.txt` - this will run the script taking an input file provided by you and\
 will generate an output text file with the name of your choice with the solutions.\
+`NOTE:` the input `txt` file should be in the same folder level as the script and\
+the output `txt` file will also be generated in the same level.

 ### Limitations